jackyzha0/jackyzha0.github.io/content/thoughts/quotes.md

 28. "The invention of the ship was also the invention of the shipwreck."
 (Paul Virilio)
 29. "History is made by those who show up" (Unknown)
 30. "Imagine you could play a computer" (Doug Engelbart, when inventing the keyboard)
+31. "Map the regions of your own affinity and interest, across all relevant dimensions: intellectual, aesthetic, moral.
+The rest, you can ignore freely.
+Ignore strenuously!" ([Robin Sloan](https://www.robinsloan.com/newsletters/summer-wind/))